ONEARMY/academy/docs/business/Image_Size_Guidelines.md

 The content and quality of your images is probably one of the most important and powerful aspect to make your listing **informative and convincing**, so we will share some best practices here.

 Horizontal (landscape) images are highly encouraged for maximum visibility.
-The minimum recommended product image size is **794 x 1000 pixels** with a resolution of 72ppi.
+The minimum recommended listing image size is **794 x 1000 pixels** with a resolution of 72ppi.

 ![Product Image](../assets/Business/product.png)